 Elly was born in Liverpool and raised in Lancashire.
 She earned her BA at the University of South Wales, and through reading Angela Carter was inspired to write about Perrault’s fairy tales in nineteenth-century chapbooks for her MSc thesis at the University of Edinburgh.
 It was Sarah’s enthusiasm for J. M. Barrie in her Fairy Tales course that really took root, though!
 Elly is now focussing her PhD research on Barrie’s personal essays and life-writings, to uncover how he uses ‘echoes’ of Robert Louis Stevenson’s work and life to conceptualise the role of the Scottish author.
 Her interest in fairy tales stems from memories of being read to at bedtime, and she still treasures a book of rhymes her grandmother compiled for her, “Granny’s Rag Bag”.
 She’s been following SELCIE’s progress for a while now, and is delighted to be joining the team in 2018.

 Jane Bonsall was raised in a home full of books in California, though she spent as much time as possible in Neverland, Narnia and Middle Earth.
 Her love of stories led to a degree in English Literature from Macalester College in Minnesota, and later to a MSc in Medieval Literatures and Cultures from the University of Edinburgh.
-She is now completing her PhD at the University of Edinburgh, which explores the representations of magical women in medieval literature and the interconnected nature of literature and history.
+She recently completed a PhD at the University of Edinburgh which explores the representations of magical women in medieval literature and the interconnected nature of literature and history.
 Her work focuses on texts that are the precursors to folk and fairy tales, and the familiar patterns that emerge across time and genres; this interest drew her to SELCIE, where those patterns are made beautifully visible in this collection of children’s literature.